Reconstruction of energy conditions from observations and implications for extended theories of gravity: Energy Conditions

+Therefore, notice that in the way the SEC and the NEC are defined, they are not conditions only on the energy-momentum tensor but in a sum of the energy-momentum tensor with extra terms of the modified gravity, a quite different situation to what happens in the GR theory.
+In the GR case we have $g_1 = 1$ and $H_{ab} = H = 0$, and the above conditions are written just in terms of $T_{ab}$.

-On the other hand, the {\it weak} and {\it dominant energy conditions}, WEC and DEC, respectively, are {\it direct} restrictions on the energy-momentum tensor $T_{ab}$ (they do not originate from the Raychaudhuri equation).
-As we will see in more details in Sec.~\ref{sec:HI}, the WEC states that the matter-energy density is positive for every time-like vector, i.e.,
+In contrast, the {\it weak} and {\it dominant energy conditions}, WEC and DEC, respectively, are {\it direct} restrictions on the energy-momentum tensor, $T_{ab}$, for any theory of gravity (they do not originate from the Raychaudhuri equation).
+They are quite reasonable physical conditions expected to be satisfied for the mean energy-momentum tensor of the matter that fills the Universe.
+As we will see in more details in Sect.~\ref{sec:HI}, the WEC states that the matter energy density is positive for every time-like vector, i.e.,

 and the DEC states that the speed of the energy flow of matter is less than the speed of light.
 This condition can be written in the form